shimaore/thinkable-ducks/README.md

 The web service provides by default:

 * `GET /`
-* `GET /statistics`
-* `GET /statistics/:key`
 * `GET /supervisor`

 It may be extended by `web` middleware functions.

-### `notify`

-The notification service provides by default:

-* `add` messages when data is modified in a statistics object
-* `call` messages during call processing
-* `report` messages to indicate provisioning errors

-These messages might be `emit`ted against the `statistics` object during call processing.
-You must create the `statistics` object on the `this.cfg` object for these notifications to work.
-See [the `init` function in tough-rate's setup middleware](https://github.com/shimaore/tough-rate/blob/master/middleware/setup.coffee.md#init) for an example.

-The notification service may be extended by `notify` middleware functions.

 Middleware modules
 ==================